 Each pay period.
 This could be done in a number of ways.
 For example:

-The pensionable pay to be paid in the pay period could be grossed up to an annual equivalent and the contribution rate for that pay period determined accordingly.
+The pensionable pay in the pay period is grossed up to an annual equivalent and the contribution rate for that pay period determined accordingly.
 However, any lump sums or retrospective payments covering more than one pay period, or any payments not paid every pay period (eg payments made twice a year for cutting verges) would need to be excluded from the calculation or, alternatively, excluded before the grossing up calculation and then added to the resultant grossed up annual rate.
 If this is not done, the derived annual pensionable pay figure would be overestimated.
 Such an approach can be automated on the payroll and has the advantage of ensuring the annual rate of pay is assessed pay period by pay period.
 This method could still result in a member paying more or less in contributions than their actual pensionable pay over the Scheme year might have otherwise warranted.
 For example, a member whose pay month by month is on the cusp of pay bands 2 and 3 might pay a contribution rate of 5.8% some months and 6.5% other months.
 Over the course of the Scheme year, the member’s aggregate pensionable pay could fall within pay band 2.
-The member could seek to argue that they have paid too much in contributions in some months.
+The member could argue that they have paid too much in contributions in some months.
 The aggregate pensionable pay could fall within pay band 3.
 It could then be argued the member has paid too little in some months.

-The cumulative pensionable pay for the Scheme year to date, including the pensionable pay to be paid in the pay period, could be grossed up to an annual equivalent.
+The cumulative pensionable pay for the Scheme year to date, including the pensionable pay in the pay period, is grossed up to an annual equivalent.
 The pay would need to be adjusted for any lump sum or retrospective payments paid in the Scheme year to date.
 The contribution rate for that pay period would be determined accordingly.
 This option has the same problems as a. above, but to a lesser degree.

 each quarter (or half yearly).
 This could be done in a number of ways.
 For example: